Winter is coming — and so is the painful infection known as strep throat. Here are some recommendations to keep in mind.

 - Keep your distance from infected people.
 You might not be able to help that, if you live with the person.
 But if your co-worker comes to work sick, keep your distance, since droplets from coughs or sneezes can transmit the infection.

 - Stay away from smokers.
 Even secondhand smoke can irritate your throat and make it more vulnerable to a strep infection.

 - Take care of your body.
 Getting regular sleep and exercise, and managing stress, can keep your immune system healthy and better able to resist infection.

 If you do get strep throat, it’s best to schedule an appointment with your doctor, as soon as possible.

-“The treatment for a strep infection is antibiotics and, sometimes, steroids to decrease the inflammation,” explains Karla O’Dell, MD, an otolaryngologist at Keck Medicine of USC and assistant professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.
+“The treatment for a strep infection is antibiotics and, sometimes, steroids to decrease the inflammation,” explains Karla O’Dell, MD, an otolaryngologist at Keck Medicine of USC and associate professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.

 To help reduce any pain or discomfort, she recommends staying well hydrated; sucking on hard candy; eating cool, soft foods; and using a humidifier at night.
-O’Dell also suggests avoiding cough drops and mints, since they can dry out the throat.
+Dr. O’Dell also suggests avoiding cough drops and mints, since they can dry out the throat.

-“Gargling with saltwater is okay to do, if it feels good, but it will not make the infection go away faster or prevent one,” she adds.
+“Gargling with salt water is okay to do, if it feels good, but it will not make the infection go away faster or prevent one,” she adds.
 “If you have recurrent infections, you should be evaluated by an otolaryngologist.”